 - If you need to keep 1 or 2 rooms cool, use a window-mounted or portable air conditioner.
 These small appliances have more than enough horsepower to cool an individual room (note: an open-concept living room, or similar space, may require more than one AC to keep cool; most portable/window-mounted AC’s are good for 400-800 sq ft.

 - If you need to keep an entire floor cool, such as the upper floor where the bedrooms are, you will likely need an air conditioner for each room.
-Depending on the size of the floor, it may be more economical to move to a central air conditioner.
+Depending on the size of the floor, it may save money to move to a central air conditioner.

 - If you need to keep your entire home cool, your best option is a central air conditioner.
 Many people try to cool a 1,500+sq ft home using 2 or 3 window/portable AC’s in lieu of a central air conditioner.
 However, this approach is expensive (it costs more per hour to run multiple small AC’s vs. a more efficient central air conditioner), loud, and clunky.